EL Civics for ESL Students

 Presidents Day Lesson

 Presidents Day can also be written as President's Day or Presidents' Day.
 Presidents Day started as a holiday to celebrate George Washington's birthday on February 22, but was changed to the third Monday in February in 1971.
-Presidents Day is a national holiday, so banks, post offices, libraries, and other government buildings are closed.
-Although it is a national holiday, almost all private businesses and stores are open.
+Presidents Day is a federal holiday, so federal offices, schools, post offices, and many banks are closed.
+Although it is a federal holiday, almost all private businesses and stores are open.
 Over time, the holiday has expanded to honor Abraham Lincoln, and it is gradually starting to include all of the U.S. Presidents.
 In the middle of February, grade schools have assemblies, concerts, and plays about Presidents Washington and Lincoln.
 Some stores have special Presidents Day sales and many towns have patriotic parades or assemblies.
 (3 pages)

 Portrait of George Washington, 1732-1799